clock menu more-arrow no yes mobile

-Now as our hopes and dreams fade and the Juke takes the required injections when living in that corner of Lancashire, an important question rears its ugly head, how do we replace arguably our most influential player?
-This question is not easily answered but I may clever and modest enough to do just that.
+Now as our hopes and dreams fade and the Juke takes the required injections when living in that corner of

 The obvious idea is to go ‘like for like’ but this is much easier said than done in any position, let alone target man.
 The ‘big number 9’ or ‘old fashioned centre-forward’ is without question a rare breed in today’s game and is particularly a problem as so many managers like to have one within their squads.
-A good example of this is Billy Davies employing full-back Greg Halford as centre-forward more often than not last season at Nottingham Forest.
+A good example of this is Billy Davies employing full-back Greg Halford as centre-forward more often than not last season at

 Maybe the option is there to promote from within?
 Strong frontman Craig Davies was brought in to hustle and bustle his way to goals and has shown at times he is more than capable of leading a line.
 The problem with Davies though is can he be relied upon to bring others in the game, like Jutkiewicz did so well.
 I also doubt his credentials at Championship level and think he is more suited to the lower leagues.